diveshthapa/first-mern-app/README.md

 # First MERN App - Real Estate

-This project have all for beginner fo MERN project build with React, Node.js, Express and Mongodb platform.
+This project has all for beginner MERN project build with React, Node.js, Express and Mongodb platform.

 ## Available Scripts